 Cost of assisted living in New Hampshire

-There are a lot of factors that influence the cost of assisted living in New Hampshire.
-Many of these factors depend on the type and level of care you need.
-In the latest data published by Genworth, the average cost of assisted living in New Hampshire is $6,053 per month.
-This cost has decreased by -8.98% in the last year.
+Many factors influence the cost of assisted living in New Hampshire, many of which depend on the type and level of care needed.
+According to the latest data published by Genworth, the average cost of assisted living in New Hampshire is $5,450 monthly, which has decreased by 9.96% since the last report in 2021.

 Find assisted living in New Hampshire